 Brown Eyes are the Most Common Eye Color

-Between 70 to 80% of the global population has brown eyes, making them the most common eye color in the world.
+Over 70 to 80% of the global population has brown eyes, making it the most common eye color in the world.

-In the United States, people with brown eyes comprise 41% of the population.
+- In the United States, people with brown eyes make up 41% of the population.

 Do All Brown Eyes Look the Same?

-Lighter shades of brown are more common in the US and Europe, while darker hues are more prevalent in Asia, Africa, and the Middle East.
+Brown eyes have various shades—from light caramel to dark brown, bordering on black.
+Lighter shades of brown are more common in the US and Europe.
+At the same time, darker hues are more prevalent in Asia and Africa.

 Here are some examples of the various shades brown eyes can come in: